Rocconeill96/Football-Tournament-Database---SQL/README.md

 1st experience of drafting an entity relationship diagram.
 This would summarise structured data through many-to-one and one-to-many connections.

 Implementation:
-Using Postgresql, for our DDL, we used the graphical user interface on pg admin 4 to assist in devising the conceptual and logical schema.
+Using Postgresql, for our DDL (Data Definition Language), we used the graphical user interface on pg admin 4 to assist in devising the conceptual and logical schema.
-All were further populated via DML manually using code
+All were further populated via DML (Data Manipulation Language) manually using code

 Reflections:
 -First experience of ER design
 -First experience of designing relational databases for SQL -Exposure to ETL/ELT strategies

-Bikeshare project:
-N.B. for more information and examples, please see the attached project presentation in the SQL repository

-Brief:

-As Data Scientists for bluebikes, our task was to suggest a marketing strategy to increase the subscribership for riders around the massachussets area.

-Trello board:
-First experience in Agile project management using a trello board.
-This is very handy in collaboration with others.

-Data Cleaning:
-Date and Time extraction
-Male and Female assignment
--Extract()
--Case Statements
--Nulls in male and female were attributed as 'Other' and 'not recorded'